-It is important to note that the oils in this situation--rosewood and spikenard--are extremely unsustainable and usually illegal to harvest.
-Whether a company says they are harvesting them legally or not, it is simply unethical to produce them anymore at this time.
+It is important to note that the oils in this situation--rosewood and spikenard--are extremely difficult to harvest and produce in a sustainable way.
+Just because a company offers these essential oils does not mean they are harvesting them legally or ethically.

 To finish, I wanted to address the one area that prevented me from buying Young Living essential oils for two years after I realized they were the only ones that met my strict criteria.
 I had a bad taste in my mouth about multi-level marketing companies because of a past experience with an Amway person from our church.
 My bias was not based on any facts or research into the direct marketing structure of companies but purely that experience and my subsequently-formulated thoughts.